fleurchelsea/Airbnb_NYC/README.md

-# What Drives Airbnb Prices in New York City?
+# How Can Airbnb Optimize Pricing and Revenue in NYC?

 > A data-driven exploration of what factors most influence Airbnb pricing across NYC neighborhoods — reframed through a business analytics lens.